Takehiko Furuta

-Takehiko Furuta (August 8, 1926 - October 14, 2015)) was a Japanese, history of ideas scholar, ancient history fabricator, conspiracy theorist.
-Former professor at Showa Pharmaceutical University.
-He specializes in Shinran and other medieval Japanese philosophical history and conspiracy theory.
-He has proposed the highly controversial Kyushu dynasty theory, to little academic acclaim.
+Takehiko Furuta (August 8, 1926 – October 14, 2015) was a Japanese history of ideas scholar, ancient history fabricator, conspiracy theorist, and former professor at Showa Pharmaceutical University.
+He specialized in Shinran and other medieval Japanese philosophical history and conspiracy theory.
+He proposed the highly controversial Kyushu dynasty theory, to little academic acclaim.

 Biography

 From birth to high school teaching days

 Born in Kitakata City, Fukushima Prefecture.
 Raised in Hiroshima Prefecture following the transfer of his father, an English teacher at an old junior high school.
 Graduated from Tohoku Imperial University in 1948.

 After graduating from university, he became a public high school teacher (local public employee) and taught Japanese and social studies as a teacher at Matsumoto Fukashi High School in Nagano Prefecture, Kobe Mori High School, Hyogo Prefectural Minatogawa High School, and Kyoto Municipal Rakuyo Technical High School.
 During his tenure, he was known for his research on Shinran.
 He was a witness for the plaintiff (Saburo Ienaga) in the Ienaga Textbook Trial regarding the statements about Shinran.